jrburke/cards/README.md

 ## todo

-* test pushDefaultCard
 * do removeCard of 'none' call cardVisible?
 Just remove 'none' option.
 Well, maybe just have an "insertCard" which is like the 'none' behavior.
 Important in the cards.pushDefaultCard() case, where need to slide it in behind card being removed so transition looks nice.
-* Also, replace "left" and "right" placement with "before" and "after".
+* Also, replace "left" and "right" placement with "before" and "after"? "beforeHistory"
+* check zIndex resetting.
+* Place the animation style in the pushCard call?

 email cleanup: